multani/packer-qemu-debian/README.md

 You can start with the following configuration:

 * it downloads the image built using this repository from Github
-* configure a new QCOW disk with additional disk space-friendly settings
+* configures a new, larger QCOW disk to host the VM while Packer is building
-* runs a basic provisioner
+* runs a basic provisioner (you may want to change this!)

 ```json
 {